Hermes: Chapter 2

 After dozens of foster homes, Cord knows how to protect himself and make his own way.
 Yet he agrees to a dubious if alluring offer from the god Hermes and follows him into an adjoining world.
 In that world, Cord too becomes a god, the god of springtime.

-In his new home, Cord finds he is the linchpin of an ongoing conflict: those who support Cord's fated soulmate, Hades, and those who are pressuring Hades to change the rules of death.
+In his new home, Cord finds he is the linchpin of an ongoing conflict: those who are pressuring Hades to change the rules of death and those who support Hades's adherence to natural law.

 Cord prefers to be left alone to carry out his duties--except he inconveniently gets attached to his job and to Hades.
 To keep both, he must challenge the world's system, especially the other gods.